 Animal welfare services in Thurston, Mason, and Lewis Counties helping those who cannot help themselves please call us today (360) 456-8176

-CFA offers a small, personable rescue and adoption program.
-Our rescued animals are housed at the CFA office and with board members until they are healthy and ready for adoption.
+CFA offers a small, personable and adoption program.
+Our rescued animals are housed at the CFA office and with foster homes until they are healthy and ready for adoption.
+All CFA adoptable animals are spayed or neutered, fully vetted, up-to-date on vaccines, microchipped and treated for parasites.
 Finding the perfect home and match takes time and personal attention!
-Currently, there are no animals available for adoption, however, keep checking this page or visit our Petfinder page at http://www.petfinder.com/shelters/WA446.html.
-CFA can provide a 'courtesy' posting for pet owners needing to place their animals in another home.

 by Michael M. Middleton, who adopted Blackie in 2012

 the few years given.

 that seems like a good deal to me.

 Four Socks: In December 2011, my cat Molly began to get sick, and, due to liver failure, I had to put her down in January 2012.
 That was a very hard thing to do.
 I wasn’t ready to get another cat right away, so I waited a few months.
 Around late March or early April of 2012, I had been trying to find a female tuxedo kitten to adopt.
 I tried all avenues I knew about, Craigslist, PetFinder, etc. None of these options worked out for me.
 I had contacted Concern for Animals the first part of April and explained what I wanted.
 I was told me there was a cat named Blackie who just had kittens and some were female tuxedo kittens.
 She sent me photos via e-mail, and I fell in love with the one had named 4 Socks.